 Junior League of Ogden's History

-1906: The Martha Society (Ogden Charitable Committee) is established.
+1906: The Martha Society (Ogden Charitable Committee) is Established.

 The Junior League of Ogden can trace its beginnings to the efforts of Mrs. Martha Brown Cannon, who in 1906 called together a group of Ogden’s prominent women interested in general charitable work.
 The ladies met at Mrs. Cannon’s home in October 1906, and organized the Ogden Charitable Committee, selecting Mrs. Cannon as President.
 The principal purpose of the group was to do charitable work among the poor and needy of Ogden.
-After Mrs. Cannon’s death in, the organization changed their name to The Martha Society in memory of its founder.
+After Mrs. Cannon’s death, the organization changed their name to The Martha Society in memory of its founder.

 On June 14, 1913, The Martha Society opened a day nursery where working mothers could leave their children.
 By October 1914, the nursery needed more space and was moved to the home of Lorin Farr.
-The hours were also extended to offer night/evening care.
+The hours were also extended to offer night and evening care.
 In late 1917, the Society purchased a building located at North Street and Washington.
 Dormitories and other improvements were added, making the nursery one of the most up-to-date homes for children in Utah.

 1934: Welfare League of Ogden: Established March 27, 1934